HydroXai/Enhancing-Safety-in-Large-Language-Models/README.md

 With applications across models like Llama2-7b, Llama-3-8b-instruct, and others, PKE outperforms previous methods, significantly reducing the attack success rate (ASR) while maintaining general model performance.

+A demonstration of PKE in action can be found in our Jupyter Notebook recipe.ipynb.
+This notebook provides a hands-on walkthrough of the PKE method applied to Meta-Llama-3-8B, illustrating core concepts and methods.

 ## Key Contributions 🎯

 1. **Enhanced Toxic Parameter Identification** 🔍: A new approach to identifying toxic parameters with finer granularity.